gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.PromotionOffer.md

 > `optional` **description**: `string`

-- Offer details including T&C
+- Offer details including T&C of the promotion which is avaiable on product.

 ***